mikkelhegn/k8-deployments/README.md

 # Kubernetes Deployments

 This repository contains a variety of deployments and scripts for demoing and playing with AKS.
-A lot of this is focused on Windows and integrating Windows workloads in an AKS cluster.

 ## Disclaimer